Devil art project (Photo by fotokostic)

 Satan claimed to have been given all authority over all the kingdoms of the world.
 However, does the Bible actually support his assertion?

-The devil led him [Jesus] up to a high place and showed him in an instant all the kingdoms of the world.
-And he said to him, I will give you all their authority and splendor; it has been given to me, and I can give it to anyone I want to.
-If you worship me, it will all be yours.
+And the devil took him [Jesus] up and showed him all the kingdoms of the world in a moment of time, and said to him, “To you I will give all this authority and their glory, for it has been delivered to me, and I give it to whom I will.
+If you, then, will worship me, it will all be yours.

 The Devil to Jesus the Christ in Luke 4:5-7 (circa early-60's A.D.)

-Other references to Satan as "god of this age" (2 Corinthians 4:4), "prince of this world" (John 12:31, 14:30 & 16:11), and "ruler of the kingdom of the air" (Ephesians 2:2) were specifically in regard to the 1st-century, pagan-Rome-governed and apostate Jewish world at the time whose inhabitants "loved darkness instead of light because their deeds were evil", and who rejected the Light of the Gospel of Jesus Christ that came into the world (John 3:19-21).
-The end of that age (Matthew 24:3, 13:49), when Satan was allowed to deceive people (Revelation 12:12, 20:3), occurred in 70 A.D. with the destruction of Jerusalem and its 2nd temple by the Romans.
+Other references to Satan as the "god of this world" (2 Corinthians 4:4), "ruler of this world" (John 12:31, 14:30 & 16:11), and "prince of the power of the air" (Ephesians 2:2) were specifically in regard to the 1st-century, pagan-Rome-governed and apostate Jewish world at the time whose inhabitants "loved the darkness rather than the light because their works were evil" and who rejected the Light of the Gospel of Jesus Christ that came into the world (John 3:19-21).
+The "end of the age" (Matthew 24:3, 13:49), when Satan was allowed to deceive people (Revelation 12:12, 20:3), occurred in 70 AD with the destruction of Jerusalem and its 2nd temple by the Romans.

-Scripture informs us that it was only in the late 60's A.D., that Satan was given "power and great authority" over emperor Nero and his Roman Empire for 42 months (Revelation 13:2-5, Daniel 7:23-25) during the Great Tribulation (Revelation 7:13-15).
+Scripture informs us that it was in the late 60's AD, that Satan gave his "power and his throne and great authority" over emperor Nero and his Roman Empire for 42 months (Revelation 13:2-5, Daniel 7:23-25) during the Great Tribulation (Revelation 7:13-15).
 However, Satan has since been bound in the Abyss for an indefinite period of time (Revelation 20:1-3).
-Satan will be released for a short time and allowed to deceive the nations once more after all of Israel accepts the historical-Biblical Jesus as their Messiah (Romans 11:26).
-Finally, Satan will be thrown into the lake of fire and will never be allowed to deceive the nations again (Revelation 20:7-10, Romans 11:26).
+Satan will be released for a short time and allowed to deceive the nations once more.
+Finally, Satan will be thrown into the lake of fire and will never be allowed to deceive the nations again (Revelation 20:7-10).

-Thus, Satan was lying (John 8:44) when he claimed to possess "all their [the kingdoms of the world] authority and splendor" at the time of Jesus' temptation circa 30 A.D.
-God alone is sovereign over all the world's nations, and has given "authority, glory and sovereign power" to His Son, the Lord Jesus Christ (Daniel 7:14, Matthew 28:18, Revelation 1:5).
+Thus, Satan seemed to be lying, or telling a partial lie (John 8:44), when he claimed to possess "all this authority and their glory" at the time of Jesus' temptation circa 30 AD.
+God alone is sovereign over all the world's nations, and has given "All authority in heaven and on earth" to His Son, the Lord Jesus Christ (Matthew 28:18, Cf. Daniel 7:14, Revelation 1:5).
 Jesus is reigning everywhere right now from His throne in Heaven.
 He is currently building the Church (i.e., His spiritual kingdom) which will one day fill the whole earth (Daniel 2:35, Luke 13:18-19).
-The wickedness present in the world today is a result of the fallen nature of Christ-rejecting humanity, not the Devil (Genesis 4:7).

 Sabz, S. (2014, October 29).
 Did God give Satan authority over all the nations of the world?
 Retrieved from https://scienceandbibleresearch.com/satan-authority-nations.html